I tried replicating from Amazon Aurora MySQL v3 to v2 in the reverse direction and it worked.

 !!
 Note !!

-The contents of this article are configurations that are not recommended from both MySQL and AWS perspectives.
+The contents of this article are not recommended configurations from both MySQL and AWS perspectives.

 Please note that this is just a report that it worked.